joelburton/Homework/Homework02/README.md

 Hey there,

-We've been trying to deliver the weekly summary report to the CEO, but something is broken with the script.
-The script used to work fine, but I think the folks in fulfillment must have changed the format of the delivery logs or something.
-Now we just get an error!
+We've been trying to send the melon delivery report to the CEO, but something is broken with the script.
+The guy who started it, has now left to start his own startup, Squiysh ("Lyft for WinterSquash") and you're the only developer left on the team that knows python.

+The script is printing the name of the melon where the count and total amounts should be.
 I'm hoping you can help!
 We need to deliver this report ASAP!

-I've attached the code we have so far in the file produce_summary.py along with delivery logs for the last three weeks.
-The guy who started it, has now left to start his own startup, Squiysh ("Lyft for WinterSquash") and you're the only developer left on the team that knows python.
+I've attached the code we have so far in the file produce_summary.py along with delivery logs for the last three days.

-If it helps, we know the correct count for the melons delivered on 4/30 is 515 and the order total for that day was $1,904.35.
+P.S.
+I've noticed that the CEO doesn't really read an email unless it's in all UPPER CASE.
+Any way you could make the script print in all uppercase letters?

 Thanks,
 Mel